haokietnguyen01/BookManagement/README.md

 - `src/Book.cpp`, `src/Book.hpp`: Definitions and implementations for the `Book` class.
 - `src/User.cpp`, `src/User.hpp`: Definitions and implementations for the `User` class.
 - `src/LibrarySystem.cpp`, `src/LibrarySystem.hpp`: Definitions and implementations for the `LibrarySystem` class to manage books and users.
+- `include/Item.hpp`: Abstract base class representing an item with an ID and display functionality, used as a base for different types of items within the library system.
 - `include/`: Directory containing header files.
+- `database/`: Contains data files for storing book and user information.

+## Multithreading

+The Book Management System utilizes multithreading to simultaneously handle operations like borrowing and returning books.
+This method improves application responsiveness by executing tasks concurrently, including:
+- `Borrowing Books`: One thread manages the borrowing operation while another thread handles the display of results.
+- `Returning Books`: Similarly, one thread processes the return operation, and another manages the result display.

 ## Data Files